-If the Status field of the SMB2 header of the response indicates success, the client MUST extract IPv4Address and IPv6Address addresses from each NETWORK_INTERFACE_INFO structure and MUST set Connection.Server.AddressList to the received values.
+If the Status field of the SMB2 header of the response indicates success, from the list of network interfaces returned by the server, the client MUST use IfIndex to identify distinct interfaces on the server.
+The client MUST select network interfaces using implementation-specific<184> criteria.
+The client MUST extract IPv4Address and IPv6Address addresses from each selected NETWORK_INTERFACE_INFO structure and MUST set Connection.Server.AddressList to the received values.